 What if the date I want is not listed in the system?

-This indicates that the date is full.
-You may keep trying to see if a space opens up, but there are no waiting lists.
+This indicates that the date is full, and you will need to choose another date.
+You may keep checking if a space has opened, but there are no waiting lists.

 What if I want to go with a friend?